emecell/training/frontend/Front End 250 - Mobile.md

 ## The Basics

 [Responsive Web Design][rwd] has become something of a buzzword in the last few years.
-It's just one technique available that attempts to create web content that works well on multiple devices.
-Nearly any attempt to optimize a site for various screen sizes requires developers to target specific **visual viewport** sizes with different CSS and JavaScript; the [viewport][quirks-viewport] is simply the space available in a device or browser that can show HTML content.
+It's just one technique available that attempts to create web content that works well on many devices.
+This requires developers to target specific **visual viewport** sizes with different CSS and JavaScript.
+The [viewport][quirks-viewport] is the space available in a device or browser that can show HTML content.

 There are four categories of layout: